 It was during college at Washington & Lee University that Scott decided to embrace the faith in Jesus Christ that his parents had introduced him to growing up.
 He graduated in 1987 with a B.A. in journalism, and a minor in religion.

 Married in 1988, Scott and his wife, Leslie, and two sons, Coy and Ramey, have been members of WBF since 2002.
-Prior to answering the call to full-time ministry, Scott served as a worship leader, graduated from WBF’s Apollos class, and began leading By Every Word, WBF’s Sunday school class for high school students.
-His experience leading By Every Word produced a love and passion for ministering to students.
-He now oversees Student Ministry at WBF.
-He’s also coordinating the development of WBF’s CONNECT home group ministry, oversees the worship team.
-He also preaches regularly at The Gathering Sundays at 6 p.m. and fills the pulpit occasionally on Sunday morning.
+Prior to answering the call to full-time ministry, Scott served as a worship leader, graduated from WBF’s Apollos class, and began leading the high school Sunday School class.
+Scott oversees WBF’s CONNECT home group ministry, the worship team chilredn's ministry and the outreach ministry.
+He also preaches regularly on Sunday morning.